kongjjj/Chat-Overlay/README_EN.md

 ## Usage
 ![Chat-Overlay](pics/Screenshot_3E.jpg)
-- The screen view when used with live streaming software such as IRL PRO streaming apps.
+- The screen view when used with live streaming software.
 ![Chat-Overlay](pics/Screenshot_4.jpg)